 You can also buy tea bags, loose bulk tea, and dried roots that are used to make tea or are added to cooked foods.

-American Ginseng Side Effects and Interactions
+American Ginseng Side Effects, Interactions, and Warnings

 Since its ginsenosides can act like estrogen, do not take American ginseng if you are pregnant, breastfeeding, or have a hormone-sensitive cancer.

 Discuss taking American ginseng with your doctor if you take an MAOI antidepressant, diabetic medication, or immune suppressant since it can affect the effectiveness of these drugs.

 Alpha-GPC (alpha-glycerophosphocholine) is a synthetic form of choline.

 Choline is an essential nutrient for brain development, healthy brain cells, and neurotransmitter formation.